luisloorcortez/Orquestation/tuning wordpress con barniz/README.txt

                     for more information, see:

                     curl: https://hub.docker.com/r/phpmyadmin/phpmyadmin/

-This porject  will create his own network to operate localy.
+               5.-  This porject his own network to operate localy.